-The BT One Phone is our Fixed Mobile Convergence (FMC) product.
+BT One Phone is our Fixed Mobile Convergence (FMC) product.
 It does away with the fuss of using a phone in the office (with one number) and a mobile when you’re out (with another number).
-Instead, you use a single mobile phone.
+Instead, you use a single mobile.

 When you’re in the office the phone uses the standard office network; when you’re out, it works on the mobile network.
 And it switches seamlessly between the two so you can start a call in the office and carry on talking as you walk out and get on a train or whatever.

 You only have one number and one mailbox so you never miss any calls.
 It’s easy for people to get hold of you because they only need to know a single number.
 Even better, you can keep your existing number and use any mobile handset.